ibm-cloud-docs/codeengine/dockerfiletips.md

 - Node applications that require a build, for example an Angular or React build.
 Here, the builder and runtime base image might end up being the same (both node), but not all build time artifacts and sources need to be copied into the runtime image.
 - Any programming language that compiles source code into a native executable that runs without a runtime environment, for example Go or Rust.

-For those languages that produce a native executable and do not need a runtime environment at all, you can use another Docker capability for the runtime stage: scratch.
+For those languages that produce a native executable and do not need a runtime environment at all, use another Docker capability for the runtime stage: scratch.
 Scratch can be used as a base in the `FROM` command, but is not a final container image.
 Instead, it tells the Docker build to not use a base image at all.
 Without any operating system files from a base image, the result image can contain as little as a single file: your binary that is copied over from the builder stage.
-Note that depending on the programming language and your code, you might have to make further adjustments on compiler options as binaries might rely on some operating system files to exist.
+Note that depending on the programming language and your code, you might have to make further adjustments on compiler options as binary files might rely on some operating system files to exist.

 ### Keep your image clean
 {: #clean-basics}